ARTICLE I – ORGANIZATION AND PURPOSE

 - To be the custodian of the official historical records of the college

-The Board shall designate the college’s business manager to help the secretary/treasurer maintain the following responsibilities:
+The Board hereby designates the colleges chief financial officer to help the secretary/treasurer maintain the following responsibilities:

 - To keep, or cause to be kept, complete records of the financial transactions of the college.

 - To report the financial status of the college.

 - To adopt the use of a facsimile type signature in lieu of manually signing college checks.

 - To present the secretary/treasurer’s report concerning all income, investments, and expenditures for the previous month, at regular board meetings.